Last updated: ET

 Before you travel, check with your transportation company about passport requirements.
 Its rules on passport validity may be more stringent than the country’s entry rules.

 Regular Canadian passport

-Your passport must be valid for at least 3 months beyond the date of expected departure from Curaçao.
+Your passport must be valid for at least 6 months after the date you expect to leave Curaçao.

 Passport for official travel